simransummermalik/paranoianet/README.md

  **The Story (Scroll down if you want the tech stack)**
 ParanoiaNet: Descent into the Corrupted Net (Extended Lore Edition)

+NEW ADDED FEATURES ON NEWFEATURES.MD (THESE MAY NOT BE ADDED TO THE README UNTIL IM DONE WITH THE PROJECT)

 ## 001: Discovery
 You are a penetration testing student at UNC Charlotte, enrolled in CSE322: Cybersecurity and Ethical Hacking.
 During a routine scan of your lab’s internal subnet for outdated SSH keys, you discover an unclassified node with a strange signature: 172.31.8.9.
 The string it returns reads: paranoianet-node handshake v0.98.
 It’s not in any lab inventory.
 You isolate the node in a sandboxed virtual environment and log in.